 Next, the manufacturer applies a sine wave signal (typically at 1 kHz) with 1 milliwatt of power to the headphones.
 This audio signal is converted to sound by the headphones, and the sound pressure level produced is measured at the driver (with the dummy head microphones).

 Sensitivity is then stated as the measured sound pressure level (in dB SPL) produced by the headphones with 1 mW of input.
 Spec sheets may refer to this as “dB/mW” or simply as dB.

 Alternatively, as discussed, some manufacturers will measure their headphones' sensitivity ratings with a voltage rather than power.
 In this case, the same procedure is followed but with a 1-volt sine wave audio signal (again, typically at 1 kHz).

 These ratings are then described as the sound pressure level (in dB SPL) produced by the headphones with 1 V of input.
 Spec sheets may refer to this as “dB/V” or, confusingly, as dB.

 The fact that different manufacturers measure sensitivity differently makes it difficult to compare headphones across different brands.
-To make matter worse, as I’ve alluded to, sensitivity rating are often given simply as “X dB” and do not specify whether the sound pressure level is relative to power or voltage.
+To make matter worse, as I've alluded to, sensitivity ratings are often given simply as “X dB” and do not specify whether the sound pressure level is relative to power or voltage.